[Fukushima] Hidden gems! The charm of wine born from Fukushima's rich natural environment

 table of contents

-In this article, we would like to introduce some wines that you should definitely try if you visit Fukushima.
+This time, I'd like to introduce some wines that you should definitely try if you visit Fukushima.

 [Niitsuru Chardonnay] Chateau Mercian

-According to Château Mercian's materials, the Niitsuru region, a sunny, well-drained hilly area ideal for grape cultivation, has long been home to Chardonnay, a grape variety used for white wine.
-However, the grapes were often damaged by heavy autumn rainfall.
-Thanks to the efforts of growers, they were able to protect the grapes by installing unique rain protection equipment, which allowed them to produce high-quality grapes.
+According to Chateau Mercian's materials, the Niitsuru area, with its sunny and well-drained hillsides, is suitable for grape cultivation, and Chardonnay, a grape variety used for white wine, has been cultivated there for a relatively long time.
+However, the grapes were often damaged by the heavy rainfall in autumn.
+Through the efforts of the farmers, who installed their own rain-sheltering equipment, they were able to protect the grapes and produce high-quality grapes.

 The Niitsuru Chardonnay 2015 pictured here is, of course, 100% Chardonnay from the Niitsuru region.
 While only about 6,750 bottles were produced, the mellow, rich flavor and aroma are truly mellow.
 This is a bottle we recommend to wine lovers